 The matter has been reviewed by the Senior Ranger.
 He stated there has not been any reports of dog attacks at this beach or of dogs being struck by vehicles in this locale.
-He also has concerns with us potentially passing on an issue to our neighbouring council to the north if the beach was closed to dogs and raised the question of what happens if the City of Nedlands close their dog beach at Swanbourne as well?
+He also has concerns with local dogs using a neighbouring local authority area if the beach was closed to dogs and raised the question of what happens if the City of Nedlands close their dog beach at Swanbourne as well?